caseman/grease/doc/tutorial/tutorial2.rst

 .. literalinclude:: blasteroids2.py
    :pyobject: PlayerShip
    :end-before: def turn
+   :linenos:

-Lines 19-20 above initialize the collision settings for the player ship.
+Lines 21-22 above initialize the collision settings for the player ship.
 Note that the radius is set slightly smaller than the farthest vertex in the shape (by 0.5 units).
 This is common when using circular collision shapes, it prevents the appearance of false positive collisions that can make the game feel unfair.

 .. literalinclude:: blasteroids2.py
    :pyobject: Asteroid
+   :end-before: def on_collide
    :linenos:

 Lines 18-20 above setup collision for the asteroids.
 The radius is simply set to the asteroid's radius.
 The collision masks are configured so that the asteroids will collide with the player's ship, but not with each other.